What is Form 16 and it’s Basics?

 The employee would also issue a rectified and updated Form 16 by their employer.
 Besides this, the employer will also need to correct their end by filing a revised tax return to credit the TDS proceeds to the correct PAN.

 My Name is Nadeem Shaikh the founder of nadeemacademy.com.
 I am a Qualified Chartered Accountant, B. com and M.Com. having professional and specialize experience in field of Account, Finance, and Taxation.
 Total experience of 20 years in providing businesses solution in Taxation, Accounting, and Finance with all statutory compliance with timely business performance Financials reports.
-You can contact me on [email protected] or [email protected]m.
+You can contact me on firstname.lastname@example.org or email@example.com.